Hengle/Folkvangr/Pipeline/Game Mechanics.md

 Many indie games have shortcomings when too much focus is put on the art direction to the detriment of the actual gameplay controls.
 Hopefully that can be avoided by putting equal emphasis on refining the basic movement and controls before adding in extra features.

-Try to keep the game length manageable.
+The game length needs to  be kept manageable.
 Any features that are not absolutely essential should be cut, and not add superfluous padding.

 ## Balance
 Unlike most video games that provide lots of customization, power-ups, armor sets, and leveling, the game will keep the base power levels scaled throughout.
 Leveling will unlock extra abilities options and access to more powerful items, but players will not be overpowered relative to certain enemy types.
 So if a player is facing three bandits or an armored opponent, the opponents will have a distinct advantage, but they can still be beaten by skill.
 The playable characters are not super-powered or larger than life, so their abilities are kept believable.
 They won't mow through hundreds of expendable grunts without using magical artifacts or unique weapons.